Loader gif

 It’s easy to put off filing your taxes.
 Life is jam-packed with places to be and things to do, and finding time to organize your tax information and complete your tax return may not be high on your list of priorities.

 But if you wait too long to file and miss the April deadline, you might find yourself contemplating skipping filing altogether.
 After all, we’ve all heard about that one person who doesn’t file their taxes — ever.
-Some people go years without reporting income or filing a tax return, and they seem to get away with it.
+Some people go years without reporting or filing a tax return, and they seem to get away with it.
 If they can do it, why can’t you?

 In reality, filing late is better than never filing at all, even if it’s past the tax deadline.
 Here’s a closer look at why you shouldn’t simply choose to opt out of filing your taxes.